example42/example42.github.io/_posts/2017-09-04-testing-any-role-on-any-os-with-a-psick-control-repo.md

         - profile::gitlab::ci
         - docker

-## Vagrant for all
+## Vagrant to test multiple OS

-One of the parts where it shines, is the Vagrant integration.

-We have several Vagrant multi VM environments that can be used to test the code and the data of the control repo.
+PSICK includes several Vagrant multi VM environments that can be used to test the code and the data of the control repo itself.

-We have made them easily configurable (check the [Vagrant docs] for details) by editing a single ```config.yaml``` where it's possible to test role, operating systems both in Puppet agent and apply mode.
+We have made them easily configurable (check the [Vagrant docs](https://github.com/example42/psick/blob/production/docs/vagrant.md) for details) by editing a single ```config.yaml``` where it's possible to test role, operating systems both in Puppet agent and apply mode.

 We have a vagrant environment called ostest, when we can test our control repo on the following machines: